DarlCat/localnode/README.md

 # Localnode

-Localnode is an configuration atop Nginx which acts as an additional cache layer for the Second Life asset CDN.
+Localnode is a configuration atop Nginx which acts as an additional cache layer for the Second Life asset CDN.
 The intended purpose is to alleviate slowdowns caused by geography or locale, and ease the pain of clearing your viewer cache for development or stability purposes.
 Setup and maintenance are intended to be easy and straightforward.

 ## Requirements

 1. Ability to modify name resolution for the Second Life CDN endpoint
-2. Docker, and docker-compose compatible with compose file version 3.3 or higher
+2. Docker version 17.06.0 or higher, and support for compose file format version 3.3 or higher
 3. Availability of port 80 on your Docker host (Required for SL viewer compatibility)

 ## Setup